-- Staying on top of the current advancements related to perception: Self-supervised learning, few shot learning, and meta learning and also add some links on current SLAM methods.
+- Staying on top of the current advancements in AI learning, specifically related to perception: Self-supervised learning, few shot learning, and meta learning and also add some links on current SLAM methods.

 Beyond assisting the robot navigation, the aforementioned approaches and the learnings would also serve as building blocks for establishing a robust perception library for robots that supports typical AMR and general robotics use cases.

 As a nimble advanced engineering team, we focus on sound design and cost-effective engineering solutions to deliver value to our clients, rather than pursuing first-of-its-kind basic research type of work.
 Due to continually exercising and optimizing our engineering craft, our robots are becoming smarter in perception and data-driven decision-making to improve their perception-action loops in real-world scenarios, thus helping humans do better jobs daily.

 If you are interested in learning more, discussing the topics covered in this post, or partnering on your next project, let’s connect!